nekowinston/satisfactory-server-flake/docs/nixos-options.md

-Override the Game Port the server uses\.
+Override the game port the server uses\.
 This is the primary port used to communicate game telemetry with the client\.
 If it is already in use, the server will step up to the next port until an available one is found\.